-Not only does lack of adequate sleep degrade the enjoyment and quality of our everyday lives, it also compromises our effectiveness, our immune system, our health, and our longevity.
+Not only does lack of adequate sleep degrade the enjoyment and quality of our everyday lives, it also compromises our effectiveness, our immune system, our health, our longevity, and our relationships with others.

 Why, might you ask, would we rank getting enough good sleep at anything less than the highest priority?

 The answer is that we have designed our life with accomplishment and getting results as the highest priority.
 More accomplishment is always better.
 "Do this.
 Do that.
 Higher standards, Be excellent.
 Try harder.
 Achieve your dream."
 Often we have over committed ourselves into a box and we see no way to get out of it.
 Check out lifestyle first; results second to begin to see a way out of this dilemma.

 But even inside of a Next-dominated life, sleep should have the highest priority.
 Enough good sleep is an essential part of the foundation that supports everything else that Next wants to have.

 For myself, usually into bed by about 7.00pm, I get up at 2.00am.
 I am refreshed and get a lot done until about 11.15am.
 Then I take a one-to-two hour nap.
 After my nap, I'm waking up to a fresh new day.
 (Note: I'm not recommending my particular getting-enough-sleep routine.
 It just works for me.)

 Methods and approaches (to get enough sleep and be well rested)